awalsh128/VsSingleSolutionCreator/README.md

 ## Basic Usage

-This should be ran out of your Visual Studio IDE; if you want to change the arguments it can be done be reassigning the top variable values.
+This should be ran out of your Visual Studio IDE; if you want to change the arguments it can be done by reassigning the top variable values.

 ```C#
     // customize the behavior of the program here